69-richard-dias-ribeiro/69-richard-dias-ribeiro/README.md

 ### - Hello there, 🙋‍

 ### - I’m currently available and looking forward to collaborating in an entry-level backend/frontend web development position. 💻
-### - You can reach me through my email: richardias9699@gmail.com. 📬

 ### - Some of the main programming languages I'm significantly comfortable with are (from most to least mastered):